Skip to content

 A $150 gift basket disappears in a week.
 A $25 branded mug sits on a desk and goes unnoticed.
 A $40 small-batch kit gets used at every party the client hosts for months, with a story attached every time someone asks about it.

-That's not a more expensive gift.
-It's a gift with a longer shelf life as a brand-recall mechanism.
+That is not a more expensive gift.
+It is a gift with a longer shelf life as a brand-recall mechanism.

 For Q4 holiday gifting, year-round account warmth, and account-saving moments where the relationship matters, the math is clear.
 Use frequency wins.